ldsz89/Oghma/README.md

 ## Who did what?

 #### Dre:
-linking API, organizing where the content loads
+Linking API, organizing where the content loads
 #### Julia:
-managing local storage and user input
+Managing local storage and user input
 #### Sam:
-front end, styling
+Front end, styling
 #### Chaewon:
-showing/hiding modals, fixing bugs, adding funtionality
+Showing/hiding modals, fixing bugs, adding funtionality

+#### All:
-#### All: integrating pages, fixing bugs, collaboration.
+Integrating pages, fixing bugs, collaboration.
 We all worked on various parts of other team member areas, but these were the items we officiallly assigned at the beginning

 ## Notable Items in the Project
 - Users can easily create, edit, and delete characters